-1.1 The City recognizes the Florida State Lodge, Fraternal Order of Police, as the sole and exclusive bargaining agent in respect to rates of pay, hours and other conditions of employment of the following described unit certified in Case No. RC-2004-004 by the Florida Public Employee Relations Commission (PERC) with the certification no. 1479:
+1.1 The City recognizes the Florida State Lodge, Fraternal Order of Police, as the sole and exclusive bargaining agent in respect to rates of pay, hours and other conditions of employment of the following described unit certified in Case No. RC-88-074 by the Florida Public Employee Relations Commission (PERC):

-INCLUDED: All full-time sworn employees with the City of Ocala in the rank of police sergeant and police lieutenant.
+INCLUDED: All full-time sworn employees at the rank of POLICE OFFICER employed by the City.